IuliiaKonovalova/school_app/README.md

   ![Application detail page.
 Delete Button](documentation/features/application_detail_page/application_detail_delete_button.png)

-The second box provides the boss with the assigning role functionality, which will give an access to the applicant to the application according to the role the boss assigns.
+The second box provides the boss with the assigning role functionality, which will give access to the applicant to the application according to the role the boss assigns.

   ![Application detail page.
 Role Assignment Box](documentation/features/application_detail_page/application_detail_role.png)

-When the boss click on the dropdown menu, the following choices will be shown:
+When the boss clicks on the dropdown menu, the following choices will be shown:

   ![Application detail page.
 Role Choices](documentation/features/application_detail_page/application_detail_role_choice.png)